parshu213/ETL-project/README.md

 #### MongoDB
   1. Used Pymongo to create a connection from Pandas to MongoDB local host.
   2. Converted Pandas dataframes using "to_dict" to ensure proper upload in JSON format.
-  3. Included a try and except condition to verify database connection and data upload was successful for both datasets
+  3. Included a try and except condition to verify database connection and data upload was successful for both datasets.

 ## Insights
 After completing this project I have concluded it makes more sense to store this data in JSON format in MongoDB than relational tables in a SQL database.